zer0ed/PHP-Nuke-modules/AmCE/readme.txt

 4. To Do's
 ----------
-* Better Security
+* Better Security.
-* Add timeout values.. incase user's PC crashed and onlinelog was not updated
+* Add timeout values.. incase user's PC crashed and onlinelog was not updated.
+* Run with registar_globals in ON or OFF mode (for users who don't have control of their webserver).
+* Add ability to invite someone to chat.

 5. Changelog
 ------------
+(AmCE 0.4b)
+* non-public, beta stage
+* Added code to clear the chatlog (messages.html file) once all users leave chat (for some security)
+* Added a new faster chat refresh time of 10 seconds (refresh 6x per minute for each user).
+* Added a flashing message picture to the AmCE block beside users in chat!
+* Fixed a typo in breakframes code

 (AmCE 0.3b)
 * non-public, beta stage
 * Fixed bad update onlinelog code which cause some users to be droped from